 I am serious about play.
 It is my constant companion and mirror to the stubborn tediousness of my hands.
 These opposing forces together allow me fleeting ventures beyond my cantankerous bond with capitalistic reality.
 Intuitively hoarding relics of mass consumption, littered and lost, I mingle these offcasts with color and forms to possess them with new life beyond landfill.

 Happy Vacui Series

 These paintings are in their basest form, to me, a series of choices.
 I work intuitively, bouncing between media, landing on what feels right.
 While I work, I am constantly thinking of shapes, color theory, light and shadow, objects, play, and composition.
-With meticulous layering and detail, I explore blends of maximalism, horror vacui, and abstract expressionism.
+With meticulous layering and detail, I explore blends of maximalism, horror vacui, and abstraction.
 The way I paint vacillates between impulsive play and tightly controlled mark making.
 My work is time intensive and super focused on layers of saturated colors, patterns, and texture.
 Minute details throughout the compositions urge viewers to slow down and hone in their focus for a while.
 With a saturated palette and a plethora of repurposed materials, I aim to convey impressions of excess, tediousness, and play.

 Solo Exhibition Press Release